haacked/haacked.com/_posts/archived/2004-04-09-blast-from-the-past.aspx.markdown

 ---
 layout: post
-title: "Blast from the past"
+title: Blast from the past
 date: 2004-04-09 -0800
 comments: true
 disqus_identifier: 314
 categories: []
+redirect_from: "/archive/2004/04/08/blast-from-the-past.aspx/"
 ---

 I was recently contacted by a Contractor that I worked with a loooong time ago, Hi Thomas!
 Funny thing is, he contacted me because he was trying to find information about Reporting Services.
 My [former